Stand with Ukraine. Fight for freedom and democracy

 A Register form should be made as convenient for the user as possible.
 Customizing a picture is a good starting point.

-• Alt text — write the description of the image;
+• ALTERNATIVE TEXT — write the description of the image;

 You can also check Advanced settings that include additional customization options.